scipy-lectures/scientific-python-lectures/intro/help/help.rst

 **Author**: *Emmanuelle Gouillart*

-Rather than knowing all functions in Numpy and Scipy, it is important to find rapidly information throughout the documentation and the available help.
+Rather than knowing all functions in NumPy and SciPy, it is important to find rapidly information throughout the documentation and the available help.
 Here are some ways to get information: